 The new Singapore Post Centre Mall has varied food options at affordable prices.

 Hawkerman is a new concept stall which offers an interesting menu of updated street food like po piah and lor mee.
-Aston’s, Encik Tan, Long John Silver’s Seoul Yummy, UPot and Wing Zone are examples of the diverse range of food places in SingPost Centre.
+Aston’s, Encik Tan, Long John Silver’s, Grove, Seoul Yummy, UPot and Wing Zone are examples of the diverse range of food places in SingPost Centre.
 See New SingPost Centre Mall Opens – Food Galore for more F&B options near Paya Lebar MRT Station.

 Paya Lebar Square